-Faculty can create and edit their own profiles on the website.
-Profiles can be linked to from department sites, they can be found via the search on the faculty portal page and associated with relevant news items.
+Faculty can activate and edit their own profiles on the website.
+Profiles can be found via the search on the faculty portal page and associated with relevant news items.

-Most department administrators have been trained to use the content management system (CMS) and have access to your profiles.
-They can help with how to use the system or make edits for you.
+Most department administrators have been trained to use the content management system (CMS) and can help with how to add content to a profile.

 Click edit to add to or edit your profile.

 Notice that once you click edit, there are many more areas to enter information than may be currently used in your profile.

 If any of these are not available to you to edit, or if Text format is set to "plain text", please contact email@example.com and we will reset the profile.